HarryBinary/HarryBinary.github.io/index.md

 ### Summary

 ### Education
- - PhD (ongoing), The Hong Kong Univerisity of Science and Technology
+ - PhD (ongoing), The Hong Kong Univerisity of Science and Technology<br/>

  - BEng, Harbin Institute of Technology